logicalerror-in/elice_dev/README.md

 - To allow all origins, set `CORS_ALLOW_ALL=true`.
 - To allow specific origins, set `CORS_ALLOW_ALL=false` and provide a comma-separated list of allowed origins in `CORS_ORIGINS`, for example: `CORS_ORIGINS=https://example.com,https://dev.local`

+## Database
+This project uses SQLAlchemy with an async engine.
+Instead of using migrations (like Alembic), it uses `Base.metadata.create_all()` on application startup to create all tables.
+This is suitable for development and assignments but not recommended for production environments.